 All impact case studies (quality of life)

 Early career researcher Hannah Lambie-Mumford's research on emergency food provision in the UK has provided policymakers, the charitable sector and media with thought-provoking evidence to inform the food poverty debate.

 A pioneering project in which older women explored their experience of ageing through art provided the impetus for a campaign challenging ageism and sexism through a range of policy and school-based initiatives.

 Datasets from the ESRC-funded UK Data Service were used in a policy model which underpinned the Scottish Bill on minimum pricing of alcohol.

-Research from the New Dynamics of Ageing programme is highlighting the means India's older population have to support themselves.
+Research from the New Dynamics of Ageing programme is highlighting the contributions and needs of India's older population to policymakers.